Publishing to Azure Government Marketplace

 Make sure your solution template supports the Azure Government locations.

 Verify that resources, API versions, extensions and VM images used in your solution template are available in Azure Government.

 Make sure that the image that your solution template relies on is available in Azure Government.
 If this is a Virtual Machine you own, need to also publish that to the Azure Government Marketplace.
 Check out the Azure Government Marketplace images documentation to obtain the list of images available.

 Resource providers and API versions

 You can obtain the full list of resource providers and their API versions by logging in to the Azure Government portal using your Azure Government account and following the steps listed in the Resource providers and types documentation.

-Make sure that your any virtual machine extensions that your solution template relies on is available in Azure Government.
+Make sure that any virtual machine extensions that your solution template relies on are available in Azure Government.
 Check out the Azure Government virtual machine extensions documentation to obtain the list of extensions available.